Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Channel Estimation for NLoS Scenarios

 \emph{Remark 2:} Specifically, if there exists an alternative BTD solution $(\bar{\boldsymbol{A}} ,\bar{\boldsymbol{B}},\bar{\boldsymbol{C}})$ which also decomposes $\mathcal{Y}$ into $Q$ rank-$(L_q,L_q,1)$ terms, then we have $\bar{\boldsymbol{A}} = \boldsymbol{A}\boldsymbol{\Lambda}_A\boldsymbol{\Pi}$, $\bar{\boldsymbol{B}} = \boldsymbol{B}\boldsymbol{\Lambda}_B\boldsymbol{\Pi}$, and $\bar{\boldsymbol{C}} = \boldsymbol{C}\boldsymbol{\Lambda}_C\boldsymbol{\Pi}_C$, where $\boldsymbol{\Pi}$ is a $Q$-block permutation matrix; $\boldsymbol{\Pi}_C$ is a permutation matrix whose permutation pattern is the same as that of $\boldsymbol{\Pi}$; $\boldsymbol{\Lambda}_A$ and $\boldsymbol{\Lambda}_B$ are nonsingular $Q$-block diagonal matrices; $\boldsymbol{\Lambda}_C$ is a nonsingular diagonal matrix.
 Note that the block structure of $\boldsymbol{\Pi}$, $\boldsymbol{\Lambda}_A$ and $\boldsymbol{\Lambda}_B$ is compatible with that of $\boldsymbol{A}$ and $\boldsymbol{B}$.
 Let $\boldsymbol{\Lambda}_{A,q}$ and $\boldsymbol{\Lambda}_{B,q}$ denote the $q$-th diagonal block of $\boldsymbol{\Lambda}_{A}$ and $\boldsymbol{\Lambda}_{B}$, respectively, and $\lambda_{q}$ denote the $q$-th diagonal element of $\boldsymbol{\Lambda}_{C}$.
 Then, we have $\lambda_{q}\boldsymbol{\Lambda}_{A,q}\boldsymbol{\Lambda}_{B,q}^T =\boldsymbol{I}_{L_q},\forall q$.

 According to Theorem \ref{thero_gkkc}, the essential uniqueness of the BTD formulation in (\ref{y_tensor3}) is guaranteed if the following two sufficient conditions are met

 The first dimensionality constraint (\ref{con1}) is generally non-restrictive in mmWave/THz ELAA systems, since the number of paths is usually small relative to the other two dimensions.
-Following an analysis similar to that in the previous section, we can arrive at $k^{'}_G = K$ and $k^{'}_A = K$ with probability one.
-Substituting this into (\ref{con2}), the uniqueness condition reduces to $k_{S_o} \geq 2$, which can be easily satisfied by designing pairwise independent training sequences associated with different users (provided that $T \geq 2$).
+Following an analysis similar to that in the previous section, we can arrive at $k^{'}_G = K$ and $k^{'}_A = K$ with probability one. {Substituting this into (\ref{con2}), the uniqueness condition reduces to $k_{S_o} \geq 2$, which can be satisfied by designing pairwise independent training sequences associated with different users (with the minimum possible value being $T \geq 2$).}